Topic "Asthma" in Spanish - total 9 documentsTitle: Asthma & Allergy

 Summary: Due to the close link between asthma and allergy, it can be more difficult to manage your asthma if your allergies are not managed well also.
-Our guide shows you management and treatment options for for those living with asthma and allergies
+Our guide shows you management and treatment options for those living with asthma and allergies

 Title: Asthma and complementary therapies